Canon 1D X Mark II vs Nikon D3300

 Review summary: Canon 1D X Mark II vs Nikon D3300

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D3300?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: